MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-refresh.md

    (A yellow icon is shown for non-auto refresh queries that, as a result of the schema changes, also cannot run.)

-   In each case, you can hover over the tool-tip to see more information.
+   In each case, you can hover over the tooltip to see more information.

  * In the **Select filters** and **Organizational data** areas of a query-authoring page, it shows the filters and the output columns that are no longer present:

    ![Turn off auto-refresh status](../images/wpa/tutorials/view-removed-columns-notice.png)

-   In most cases, you can re-run the queries in their new state, with columns missing.
+   In many cases, you can still manually run the queries for which auto-refresh has been turned off, but if columns are missing, the query's results will likely be less complete than if the columns were present.

 ## View query results with the auto-refresh option